HuiqianLi/HuiqianLi.github.io/_pages/about.md

   - /about.html
 ---

 I'm a second year graduate student from [University of Science and Technology of China](https://www.ustc.edu.cn/).
-My research interest includes computer vision, especially in the field of  Medical Image Analysis, Semantic Segmentation and Generation Model.
+My research interest includes computer vision, especially in the field of  Medical Image Processing, Semantic Segmentation and Generation Model.

 I am very fortunate to be advised by Prof. Han from Northwestern Polytechnical University.